malan88/standingwater/src/markdown/posts/210717-power-and-politics.md

-In the 1950's, we can say, definitively, that the Republican party still had civil rights members: Dwight Eisenhower, a Republican, sent the 101st Airborne into Little Rock to force desegregation brought by a Supreme Court Decision lead by his own Republican nominee: Earl Warren.
-In fact, Earl Warren is known almost universally as a distinctly liberal Justice.
+In the 1950's, we can say, definitively, that the Republican party still had civil rights members: Dwight Eisenhower, a Republican, sent the 101st Airborne into Little Rock to force desegregation, brought upon by a Supreme Court decision lead by his own Republican nominee: Earl Warren.
+In fact, Earl Warren is known almost universally as a distinctly liberal Justice _despite being a Republican_.
 We can say, therefore, that the Republican party had liberal members even into the 1950s.
-I don't know that we can call Eisenhower a strict egalitarian, there's some evidence I've seen that he regretted having to do it, but can we just take a moment and think about how awesome it is that the same company that dropped behind enemy lines the night before D-Day went into Arkansas to force desegregation?
+I don't know that we can call Eisenhower a strict egalitarian, there's some evidence I've seen that he regretted having to send in the military, but can we just take a moment and think about how awesome it is that the same company that dropped behind enemy lines the night before D-Day went into Arkansas to force desegregation?

 In the 1960s, LBJ started to change the status quo by seeking a new political market.
-LBJ was a notorious racist, but he must have seen political winds changing and pursued the Civil Rights Act and the Voting Rights Act vehemently to passage.
+LBJ was a notorious racist, but he must have seen political winds changing because he pursued the Civil Rights Act and the Voting Rights Act vehemently to passage.
 And with that the Democrats became the party of civil rights.

 So in the 1960s we have a new battle line drawing.
 It is the same one as in 1860, only inverted.
 There is a new unclaimed political market: racists.